How to Learn Italian On Your Own in Just 4 Hours a Week

 But don’t just skim-read!
 I’m talking about an in-depth read, something that looks like this:

 Don’t know if a text is right for your level?
-Do a quick test: Read the first couple of paragraphs and make a tally of all the words you don’t know.
-If you know 85 percent or more of the words in the selection, you’re at the right level!
+Do a quick test: Read the first couple of paragraphs and tally all the words you don’t know.
+If you know 85 percent or more of the words in the selection, you’re at the right level.
 Anything with more unknown words will just be overwhelming.

-- Next, take those new words and create flashcards.
+4. Next, take those new words and create flashcards.
 You can use traditional paper flashcards or download a flashcard creation app such as Chegg’s flashcard maker or other digital flashcard apps.

-Need to find some in-depth reading in Italian suggestions?
+Need some suggestions for reading material in Italian?
 Here are my top three:

 - One World Italiano: This website is mainly for beginners.
 Each reading has accompanying audio for pronunciation tips and short quizzes to test comprehension.